 Arriving at the end of the tax year with a mountain of unorganized paper receipts can create problems for both you and your client.
-Digitizing receipts by scanning them into a computer or a smartphone can help your clients improve the accuracy of their records, and it also saves time for you because you don’t have to sort through paper receipts.
-The CRA accepts digital receipts, so you can help clients out by suggesting they make use of apps such as Expensify or Shoeboxed.
-If you use QuickBooks Online Accountant or a similar type of accounting software, make sure that the app you recommend is compatible.
+Digitizing receipts by scanning them into a computer or a smartphone can help your clients improve the accuracy of their records while saving on storage space.
+It also saves time for you because you don’t have to sort through paper receipts.
+The CRA accepts digital receipts, so you can help clients out by suggesting they make use of apps such as Expensify or ReceiptBank.
+If you use QuickBooks Online Accountant or a similar type of accounting software, make sure the app you recommend is compatible.
 That way, you can sync everything quickly and easily.

 Make Regular RRSP Contributions

 Individuals can make Registered Retirement Savings Plan (RRSP) contributions up to a couple of months into the next year, but your clients can handle RRSP contributions more smoothly and efficiently by making scheduled, pre-authorized contributions during the year.
 That works better than scrambling at the last minute to figure out allowable contributions and beat the deadline.
 You may want to help your clients set up a contribution schedule and guide them toward the contribution amounts that best fit their financial situation.